Mothusim/MOTMAT893_BCL2302_GROUP_Elzab-_MothusiMathuloe_IWA19/README.md

 # MOTMAT893_BCL2302_GROUP_Elzab-_MothusiMathuloe_IWA19
 📚 Webapp to be audited as part of final assessment for first JS module

-Certainly!
-Here's a template for a `README.md` file that you can use to document your book app:

 # Book App

 Welcome to the Book App!
 This is a web application built with Javascript, HTML, and CSS that allows users to discover new books, view book previews, and filter books by author and genre.
 The app also features a dark mode for comfortable reading at night.